dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 ## Organizational Overview

 Openness and transparency are fundamental to ensuring people's trust in their government, country's businesses, and in democracy as a whole.
 Citizens expect their government to be open, transparent, and accountable.
 They also expect public organizations, and nowadays private organizations as well, to deliver real, meaningful results, in a fair, efficient, and responsible manner.
-Africa Tiken Lab's commitment to openness is intended to foster greater transparency and accountability from partners it collaborates with, and to help create a more cost-effective, efficient, and responsive society for all stakeholders.
+Africa Token Lab's commitment to openness is intended to foster greater transparency and accountability from partners it collaborates with, and to help create a more cost-effective, efficient, and responsive society for all stakeholders.

 The Africa Token Lab is committed to raising the bar on openness and transparency.
 All federal departments and agencies will do their part to ensure an open, honest organization that is accountable to consumers, lives up to the highest ethical standards, and advances stakeholders' priorities with a renewed sense of collaboration.